 Arab Britain is a programming theme by The Arab British Centre that sets out to explore and document the history, achievements and experiences of Arabs in Britain.
-Through exhibitions, commissions, and community engagement programmes we aim overturn preconceptions and challenge prejudices, retrace the ways the Arab world has influenced and shaped British culture and society, and celebrate the contributions of Arabs in Britain, past and present.
+Through exhibitions, commissions, and community engagement programmes we aim to overturn preconceptions and challenge prejudices, retrace the ways the Arab world has influenced and shaped British culture and society, and celebrate the contributions of Arabs in Britain, past and present.

 Our long-term goal is to create the first, comprehensive story archive of Arab British experiences, highlighting the achievements, experiences, and contributions of Arabs to British life.*